e3prom/rVRRPd/README.md

 [...]
 ```

-Your virtual router will now listen for VRRPv2 packets and will take the `Master` or `Backup` role.
+Your virtual router will now listens for VRRP packets and will take the `Master` or `Backup` role.
 If the router owns the virtual IP address, it will automatically take the `Master` role with a priority of `255`.

 # Donation
 Help us by donating to our project.
 Every penny will directly cover the development costs of `rVRRPd`, which includes coffee, the virtual machines used to setup the test and interoperability labs, and the bare-metal servers powering them.